Redsift/redsift-bundler/README.md

 // We create a single bundle:
 var myBundleConfig = {
-  // nsmr of the bundle (a folder with this name will be created in the 'outputFolder'
-  name: 'mybundle',
   // the Javascript index file.
 Output Javascript will be written to a file with the given 'name' within 'outputFolder/js'
   mainJS: {
     name: 'mybundle',